Starting a VIP Team

 Evaluation Process:

 This is not a competitive process.
-The aim is to start as many new VIP Teams as possible for the Spring 2026 term.
-Proposals will be reviewed based on the proposed VIP Faculty Mentor's commitment, ideas, and understanding of the program's structure.
+Our goal is to sustainably grow this program and add new teams to meet the needs of our undergraduate student population.
+Proposals will be reviewed based on the proposed VIP Faculty Mentor's commitment, expertise, and commitment to the VIP program model.